-Here’s a dog that in our looks just like an adorable little old man with a fluffy beard and the cutest (albeit a bit “unkept”) eyebrows.
+Here’s a dog that, in our looks just like an adorable little old man with a fluffy beard and the cutest (albeit a bit “unkempt”) eyebrows.

 “They do, don’t they?!”

-The only reason why someone might fall in love with this dog breed.
+But this isn’t the only reason someone might fall in love with this dog breed.
 You see, there are many other reasons why you may fall victim to their charms!
+However, some owners will make for a better “fit” for a Standard Schnauzer, like all breeds.

-Just like all breeds, there are some owners out there that will just make for a better “fit” for a Standard Schnauzer.
-This is why we wanted to take a moment and discuss exactly what it might be like to own one of these awesome animals so that if you’re ever given the opportunity to get your hands on one, you’ll know for sure if it’s going to be a good idea or not.
+This is why we wanted to take a moment and discuss exactly what it might be like to own one of these incredible animals so that if you’re ever allowed to get your hands on one, you’ll know for sure if it will be a good idea.

 So, without further ado, let’s dive right in!